ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsSecurityApi.md

 Check a product administrator

-Checks if the selected user is a product administrator with the ID specified in the request.
+Checks if the selected user is an administrator of a product with the ID specified in the request.

 ### Example
 ```csharp